mjordan/islandora_workbench_larkm_scripts/README.md

 ## Configuration

-Two sections of your Workbench config file need to be configured: 1) the hooks and 2) the settings for the hook scripts.
+Two sections of your Workbench config file need to be configured: 1) the hooks and 2) the settings for the hook scripts:

 ### 1. Configuring the hooks